harpalsahota/DrDataScienceProjects/README.md

-This repo holds the code for projects lists on https://www.drdatascience.co.uk
+This repo holds the code for projects listed on https://www.drdatascience.co.uk